-Proposals Abstentions Broker Non-Votes 1.
+Pro pposals Abstentions Broker Non-Votes 1.
 Election of directors No Effect No Effect 2.
 Advisory vote to approve executive compensation No Effect No Effect 3.
+Advisory vote on the frequency of future advisory votes to approve executive compensation No Effect No Effect 4.
 Ratification of auditors No Effect Not Applicable